 - Changes in temperature and precipitation may also exacerbate current stressors such as non-native invasive plants, insect pests, and pathogens.

-- An analysis of tree species vulnerability that combines model projections, shifts in hardiness and heat zones, and adaptive capacity showed that only 3% of the trees estimated to be present in Austin based on the most recent Urban FIA estimate were considered to have low vulnerability in developed areas.
+- An analysis of tree species vulnerability to climate change that includes descriptions of tree shifts in hardiness and heat zones, and adaptive capacity.
+This analysis indicates 3% of the trees estimated to be present in Austin's developed areas (based on the most recent Urban FIA estimate) may have low vulnerability.

 - The urban core and other highly developed areas will experience stress not only from changes in climate but also from compounding effects of drought, heat, and local flooding from restricted soil conditions and impervious surfaces.